Safe Patient Care During COVID-19

 All clinical care areas are thoroughly cleaned and disinfected after every patient encounter.
 This has been UChicago Medicine’s practice long before the COVID-19 pandemic because of our commitment to providing the safest patient environment.

 In addition to keeping the entire medical center clean, our teams use products proven to sanitize rooms in between patients.
-In addition, there are dedicated staff working in areas where patients with suspected or confirmed cases of COVID-19 are receiving care, which helps limit the spread the virus.
+In addition, there are dedicated staff working in areas where patients with suspected or confirmed cases of COVID-19 are receiving care, which helps limit the spread of the virus.

 Yes.
 Our surgeons are offering virtual video and telephone visits to help you plan for upcoming operations, answer your questions and prepare you for in-person visits to the medical center.
 Use the below link to find more information on each surgical specialty area.